The side of the Richard Doll building

 Direct entry to the MSc

-All graduate students in the department are expected to provide their own laptop.
+All students in the department are expected to provide their own laptop for use throughout the MSc.
 This is estimated to cost approximately £600.
 No bursaries are available from the department for this, however, a loan laptop may be available if it is not possible for students to provide their own equipment.
-As part of your course requirements, you may need to choose a dissertation, a project or a thesis topic.
-Please note that, depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
-You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.
+In addition, as part of your course requirements, you will need to choose a dissertation project.
+This element of the course is mandatory and forms part of the assessment for the course.
+Depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, equipment, materials and field trips.
+These costs will vary according to the location and length of the fieldwork and the department estimates that these costs may range from £100 to £1,500 or more.
+You will need to meet these additional costs yourself, although you will be able to apply for a small grant of up to £1,500 from the department.
+There are no other compulsory elements of this course that entail additional costs beyond fees and living costs.

 Entry after completion of the PGCert in Statistics and Epidemiology without a break in study